UWOFA Opposes New Prohibition of Camping on University Property Policy and Associated Demonstration Authorization Procedure

 Take action now by signing the CUPE 2361 petition here and joining the picket line in support of our fellow workers.
 We are stronger together.

-Trades, Landscapers and Caretakers at Western who are members of CUPE local 2361 are in a strike position as of Friday August 30th at 12:01 AM.
+Trades, Landscapers and Caretakers at Western who are members of CUPE local 2361 have been on strike since Friday August 30th at 12:01 AM.

 We will continue to update the membership as the situation unfolds.
-Please refer to the FAQ which we are continually updating.
+Please refer to the FAQ and additional resources below which we are continually updating and adding to.

 Author: David Heap